iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.46.610/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="doh.health.shield 2 reviews"/>
 </p>

+> On this App, it's just showing my 2nd dose as my 1st dose.
+It's not showing that I'm Vaccinated already.<br> :date: __2021-04-14 20:32:33__

 > My app is not working, it only show results of the DPI.
 I have called, emailed, deleted and re-installed the app and nothing works.
 Government needs the app to cross the checkpoint and its placing unnecessary stress on me as I fear I will not be able to go to work.
 My colleagues apps is working fine.
 It looks like I have excuses to go to work.
 Please help 🙏<br> :date: __2021-04-10 12:44:25__